MattMcFarland/sequelize-relay/docs/graphql/using_connections.md

 Connections are a big part of the graphql-relay-js library, and sequelize-relay works with it in the following ways:

-### sequelize-relay steps aside

-sequelize-relay steps aside and lets graphql-relay-js do what it does best.
-For example, we can use graphql-relay-js to setup the connection nodes like so:

 ### Setting up relay nodes:

 ```javascript